-Exercise Display Sediment Thickness Grid In the folder 3.
-Sediment Data / Grids right click Sediment Thickness and click The grid displayed shows thickness in meter and has no reference to depth.
-Blue thickest part while red is the thinnest part.
-Map Data is the 3.
+Display Sediment Thickness Grid

+- 1. In the folder 3.
+Sediment Data / Grids right click Sediment Thickness and click Map Data - 2.
+The grid displayed shows thickness in meter and has no reference to depth.
+Blue is the thickest part while red is the thinnest part. - 3.
 In 1.
-Maritime lines / 60M lines display all your Hedberg points.
+Maritime lines / 60M lines display all your Hedberg points. - 4.
 Try to identify an area where you might have enough sediments.